Kanavaar/http-rs/README.md

 # http-rs
-bad implementation for building http request, like the [http](https://crates.io/crates/http) crate but only for request (currently)
+bad implementation for building http request, like the [http](https://crates.io/crates/http) crate but only for requests (currently)

 ## Disclaimer